SciSharp/TensorFlow.NET/README.md

 ![tensors_flowing](docs/assets/tensors_flowing.gif)

-### Why TensorFlow in .NET/ C# ?
+### Why TensorFlow in C# and F# ?

 `SciSharp STACK`'s mission is to bring popular data science technology into the .NET world and to provide .NET developers with a powerful Machine Learning tool set without reinventing the wheel.
-Since the APIs are kept as similar as possible you can immediately adapt any existing Tensorflow code in C# with a zero learning curve.
+Since the APIs are kept as similar as possible you can immediately adapt any existing Tensorflow code in C# or F# with a zero learning curve.
 Take a look at a comparison picture and see how comfortably a Tensorflow/Python script translates into a C# program with TensorFlow.NET.

 ![pythn vs csharp](docs/assets/syntax-comparision.png)

 SciSharp's philosophy allows a large number of machine learning code written in Python to be quickly migrated to .NET, enabling .NET developers to use cutting edge machine learning models and access a vast number of Tensorflow resources which would not be possible without this project.

 In comparison to other projects, like for instance [TensorFlowSharp](https://www.nuget.org/packages/TensorFlowSharp/) which only provide Tensorflow's low-level C++ API and can only run models that were built using Python, Tensorflow.NET also implements Tensorflow's high level API where all the magic happens.
 This computation graph building layer is still under active development.
-Once it is completely implemented you can build new Machine Learning models in C#.
+Once it is completely implemented you can build new Machine Learning models in C# or F#.

 ### How to use